If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 ddev restart

-Credentials are stored in a shared directory on the host (~/.ddev/opencode/auth/ by default), so you only need to configure them once – all your DDEV projects share the same credentials automatically.
+Credentials are stored in a shared file on the host (~/.ddev/opencode/auth.json by default), so you only need to authenticate once.
+All your DDEV projects share the same credentials automatically.

 After installation, environment variables are in .ddev/.env.opencode: